 How To Lap Valves

-If the valve seat and face were ground correctly, the lapping process should take a minute or less for each valve.
-It actually takes longer to clean, prepare, and round up the supplies than to actually lap the valves!
+If the seat and face are in good condition, the process should take a minute or less for each valve.
+It actually takes longer to clean, prepare, and round up the supplies than to actually perform the lapping process!

-When closed, valves need to be air and liquid tight.
-With the cylinder head upside down on your workbench, prop it so the combustion chamber is flat.
+Here's a simple test: With the cylinder head fully assembled and upside down on a workbench, prop it so the combustion chamber is flat.
 I use 2x4 wood blocks for this.
 Take a cup of water and pour it into the combustion chamber.
 Does it seep right through into the port?
 If it does, the valves are not seating properly.

-To lap valves, you'll need valve grinding compound and a valve lapper, which is basically a wooden dowel with a suction cup on the end.
+The lapping procedure requires valve grinding compound and a valve lapper tool, which is basically a wooden dowel with a suction cup on the end.

 Oil the Valve Stem